 - The Forties

 - The Fifties

 Omega Psi Phi Fraternity, Inc. is the first international fraternal organization founded on the campus of a historically black college.

-Thirkield Hall) at Howard University located in Washington, D.C.
-The founders were three undergraduates -- Edgar Amos Love, Oscar James Cooper and Frank Coleman.
+On the evening of November 17, 1911, Omega Psi Phi was founded inside the Science Building (later renamed Thirkield Hall) at Howard University located in Washington, D.C.
+The founders were three undergraduates — Edgar Amos Love, Oscar James Cooper and Frank Coleman.
 Joining them was their faculty adviser, Ernest Everett Just.

-"friendship is essential to the soul," the name Omega Psi Phi was derived.
+From the initials of the Greek phrase meaning, “friendship is essential to the soul“, the name Omega Psi Phi was derived.
 That phrase was selected as the motto.

 Manhood, Scholarship, Perseverance and Uplift were adopted as Cardinal Principles.

 On November 23, 1911, Edgar A. Love became the first Grand Basileus (National President).
 Oscar J. Cooper and Frank Coleman were selected to be the Grand Keeper of the Records (National Secretary) and Grand Keeper of Seals (National Treasurer), respectively.
 Eleven undergraduate men were selected to become the charter members.